 Center channel speaker

-The center channel lives just above or below your television, which keeps dialogue anchored to your TV screen.
+The center channel lives just above or below your television.
+It provides dialogue and important center stage sound effects.

 Front left and right speakers